-The parade "route" is about a mile and a half.
-So wear comfy shoes, or if that distance is pushing it then feel free to just meet us at the Texas Beach Parking Lot — from there we will walk the shorter distance down to the James River, where we'll be holding the ceremony.
+The parade "route" is about a mile.
+So wear comfy shoes, or if that distance is pushing it then feel free to just meet us at the Texas Beach Parking Lot — from there we will make the much shorter trek down to the James River, where we'll be holding the ceremony.

 Is a Richmond staple — it's just a nice place along the James where we can all get into the water and have a good time.
 We'll have hammocks and drinks and set up a sheet that people can change behind.
 There's no restroom, though, so incorporate that info into your morning planning.

 The James has been our oasis over the last year and a half, and we're excited to share it with you — we live at a point where the river is mostly rocky and shallow, so you can walk right out into it if you like (again: bring appropriate shoes) and in other places you can also swim.
 This is where we escape when the rest of the world is much.
 A little ways down from where we'll be is Henry's resting place.
 This area is special to us.